 In On Stranger Tides, Blackbeard makes Jack Sparrow jump off a high cliff into a river to retrieve a MacGuffin, though this time it's actually acknowledged that the fall could kill him (Hence Blackbeard sending Sparrow instead of one of his more trustworthy crewmen).
 Blackbeard's Quartermaster "solves" this by throwing a Voodoo Doll of Jack into the river.
 Since the doll was undamaged, Sparrow himself was also able to make the jump unharmed.
 Or maybe he just got lucky.

 Resident Evil: Afterlife has some people in an elevator.
 The solution to not having a working motor?
 Cut the cable and drop the elevator in the water below.

 Mary Watson is thrown from a moving train into water with little injury.

 Near the end of the film, inspired by The Adventure of The Final Problem, Holmes falls down a waterfall with Prof. Moriarty and is presumed dead until the last scene.
 The oxygen device he swiped from Mycroft explains how he didn't drown, but not how he survived the several hundred foot fall.

-Ironically used in Star Wars: Revenge of the Sith, where Obi-Wan is believed dead after falling from a cliff into deep water from about 600 feet: in response, the clones say "he couldn't have survived that fall", despite knowing full-well that Jedi are capable of falling safely from extreme heights — and likewise knowing that Jedi carry compact SCUBA equipment (both of which Obi-Wan in fact uses to escape).
+Ironically used in Star Wars Episode III Revenge Of The Sith, where Obi-Wan is believed dead after falling from a cliff into deep water from about 600 feet: in response, the clones say "he couldn't have survived that fall", despite knowing full-well that Jedi are capable of falling safely from extreme heights — and likewise knowing that Jedi carry compact SCUBA equipment (both of which Obi-Wan in fact uses to escape).